 The Kepler Track is circular, and there is easy road access, this can help keep the costs down.
 You can also use local water taxis and helicopters to reduce the amount of walking if you choose.
 The Kepler is purpose built, so the gradient and walking surface is more forgiving than the Milford Track.
 However, the track is still subject to Fiordland’s volatile weather conditions and isolation which can make this track very tough at any time of the year, so ensure you are well prepared.

 The final Great Walk is the Routeburn Track.
 This is not entirely in Fiordland, but also crosses into Mount Aspiring National Park.
 It is the shorter of the Great Walks, being 33 km one way, but punches above its weight, with plenty of mountain scenery and panoramic views.
 This world-renowned track is the touted as the ultimate alpine tramping adventure.

 The Routeburn Track can be walked in either direction, but transport between the track ends creates challenges and will add to the cost.
 Unfortunately, in February 2020 floods decimated the area around the Divide, closing access and destroying Howden Hut.
-At the time of writing this blog DOC has not advised how they plan to rebuild the area, or when the full track will be open again.
+DOC are confident they will have the track open by summer (November 2020) but are waiting on geo-technical advice.

 WHAT ABOUT A DAY WALK ON THE GREAT WALKS?

 The Milford, Kepler and Routeburn also offer wonderful options to get a taste of the tracks, in just a day.
 You can even mix, and match the day walks to explore more than one!
 By opting for day walks, over one multiday tramp, the holiday can be more inclusive, so all your family or friends can experience the great NZ outdoors, whatever their ability.